Gluing Karcher-Scherk saddle towers II: Singly periodic minimal surfaces: Abstract

 \section{Abstract}

 This is the second in a series of papers that construct minimal surfaces by gluing singly periodic Karcher--Scherk saddle towers along their wings.
 This paper aims to construct singly periodic minimal surfaces with Scherk ends.
-As in the first paper, we prescribe phase differences between saddle towers, and reveal that the saddle towers must be balanced under a subtle vertical interaction.
-As a consequence, we obtain many new examples without any horizontal reflection plane.
-Since the construction is not very different from previous ones, we will only provide sketched proofs.
+As in the first paper, we prescribe phase differences between saddle towers, and obtain many new examples without any horizontal reflection plane.
+This construction is not very different from previous ones, hence we will only provide sketched proofs.

-The major technical concern of the paper is to determine the embeddedness, for which we will provide detailed arguments.
+We will however study the embeddedness with great care.
 Previously, embeddedness can not be determined in the presence of ``parallel'' Scherk ends, as it was not clear if they bend towards or away from each other.
-Our construction provide possibilities to detect very slight bendings of Scherk ends.
-This allows us to identify new scenarios where the constructed surfaces are embedded.
+In a recent study, the bending was completely ignored and embeddedness was falsely claimed.
+We correct this mistake by carefully analysing slight bendings, thus identify scenarios where the constructed surfaces are indeed embedded.